 Chapel Medel (Lucmagn)

-Building history: The chapel is mentioned for the first time in a visitation protocol of 1658.
-However, the existing building was relisted around 1850 and rebuilt between 1881 and 1885.
-Description: The south-west-facing building has a semicircular apse and carries a roof rider.
-It contains a fragmentary, late Gothic carving altar.
-The clover-leaf-shaped shrine is filled with bars at the top, which were probably repeated on the wings.
+Architectural history: The chapel is first mentioned in a visitation protocol from 1658.
+However, the existing building was re-listed around 1850 and reconsecrated between 1881 and 1885. description: The south-west facing building has a semicircular apse and carries a roof turret.
+It contains a fragmentary, late Gothic carved altar.
+The cloverleaf-shaped shrine is filled with stamen at the top, which was probably repeated on the wings in the past.
 On the shrine stands a baroque statuette of St. James.
-The oil painting next to the choir arch, St. James the Ae.
-In the tone posture, especially the creily brightened purple red, it recalls the pictures of the apostles in Roveredo and apparently served as an altarpiece of the chapel of Acla before the installation of the carving altar.
+The oil painting next to the choir arch, St. Jakobus d.
+Ae. depicting, reminds in the tone posture, especially the chalky brightened purple red, of the apostle images in Roveredo and apparently served as an altarpiece of the chapel of Acla before the installation of the carved altar.

 By train from Lucerne over the Oberalp Pass or from Zurich via Chur to Disentis.
-By Postbus in the direction of lukmanierpass to stop Acla (mid-June - mid-October) Timetable www.sbb.ch
+By Postbus in the direction of the Lukmanier Pass to the Acla stop (mid-June - mid-October)